LeyangWen/soma/README.md

 ### Wen note
 * Make sure it is run on 3.7 since some packages are not compatible
+* To use your own moshpp marker vertex id mapping, replace the `marker_vids.py` before make
 * When running in slurm,
   * Add `--user` after `python setup.py xxx` commands if encounter write permission issues
   * `module load eigen tbb`